Dealing with Bad Reviews: The Responsive Approach

 Sometimes bad reviews happen.
 Search for that thing that you love.
-The one, book, TV show, movie, whatever thing that you think is the best.
+The one book, TV show, movie, whatever thing that you think is the best.
 There will be at least one person who hated it.
 Bad reviews happen, and happen for all sorts of reasons.
 The trick is knowing how to avoid feeding the fire because that’s when bad reviews truly get horrible.

 Don’t go negative.
 No matter how mean or rude a negative review might be, going negative will never help.
 It’ll only feed the situation.
 The last thing you need is an argument on the internet, because no one wins those things.
 If you think you can, you can’t.

-It’s Not About You It’s About Them
+It’s Not About You, It’s About Them

 For whatever reason, true or not, someone felt like you let them down.
 They expected X, you delivered Y. Even if X was impossible and you communicated that fact, or the delivered Y was exactly what they asked for but now they don’t agree.
-For some reason they don’t see it.
+For some reason, they don’t see it.
 Acknowledge this fact, apologize for the situation, and try to make amends.
 A bad review isn’t about you so don’t take it personally.
-It’s about a perceived slight between what they expected and received.
+It’s about a perceived slight between what they expected and what they received.

 Daring to Respond

 This is where things can get tricky, see first point, responding could easily feed the fire with extra flammable fire.
 But on the other hand leaving it alone only shows one side of the story.
 Sometimes the review will be so nasty that a reader can look through it, figuring it for a scam or an angry person.
 The problem arises when the post is so one-sided that a viewer might not be able to look through it.
 Deciding how to respond is going to take tact, a clear message, and an understanding that once it’s out there you don’t know how they’ll react.
 Proceed with caution.
-Preferably if you can contact them directly do so, only post publicly as a last resort.
+Preferably, if you can contact them directly, do so.
+Only post publicly as a last resort.
 If you’re not sure about what to do, then you could always talk to someone who has experience in online reputation management.

 Tips to Responding